 - Add spices like paprika or cayenne pepper for extra flavor in your deviled eggs.

-So simple to make these Cottage Cheese Deviled Eggs!!!
+So Simple to Make These Cottage Cheese Deviled Eggs!!!

-Cottage Cheese Sauce
+Make the Cottage Cheese Sauce

 Making the Devlied Eggs Recipe